The Beatles' Long Tall Sally

 The Beatles' Long Tall Sally is an album by the English rock band the Beatles, their final album to be released exclusively in Canada.
 It was a mono release on the Capitol Records label (catalogue number T 6063) in May 1964.
+It was #1 for 5 non-consecutive weeks on the CHUM Charts starting May 11, 1964.

 After the release of this album, Beatles' records in Canada would match the group's United States releases, starting with the United Artists version of the A Hard Day's Night album, and, on Capitol, Something New.
 This was done under orders from Capitol president Alan W. Livingston.
 Earlier American Beatle album releases were also issued in Canada.

 This album borrows its name—and two tracks—from the Beatles' British EP Long Tall Sally.
 Four of the tracks had already been released on the Canadian album Beatlemania!
 With the Beatles.

 The cover design is almost identical to the US release The Beatles' Second Album.

 Track listing

 All songs written by Lennon–McCartney, except where noted.